Kerry Buchan, Alumni Development Manager

 Kim has worked across the fields of journalism, marketing and communications for more than 25 years.
 Her roles have included newspaper reporter, communications consultant, and marketing manager for arthouse film and publishing companies.

-For the past ten years she has been based at the University of Otago’s Christchurch health campus where she helps its researchers and health educators share their stories.
+For the past 10 years, she has been based at the University of Otago’s Christchurch health campus where she helps its researchers and health educators share their stories.

 Cheryl Norrie, Communications Adviser (Wellington)